-Throughout this section entitled Basketball Equipment, all references made to a timer, scorer, twenty-four (24) second operator, etc. in the male gender also apply to the female gender.
+Throughout this section entitled Basketball Equipment, all references made to a timer, scorer, shot clock operator, etc. in the male gender also apply to the female gender.
 It must be understood that this is done for practical reasons only.

 Introduction